Nozbe/Michael.team/en/_posts/2020-04-08-ipadonlyfree.md

 ---
-tags: [ipadonly]
+tags: [ipadonly,projects]
 img: "ipadonlyfree.jpg"
 ---

 # The #iPadOnly book is an oldie but a goodie... and is free for you to read online!

 [10 years ago the iPad](/7-ways-the-new-apple-ipad-will-increase-your) went on sale and exactly [8 years ago to date I started my quest to use the iPad](/ipad-as-my-main-computer-prologue/) as my main computing device - I started being [#iPadOnly](/ipadonly).
-And a year later I co-wrote a book about this with my friend Augusto Pinaud and **[today this book is free and open-sourced](https://ipadonly.com/book/)** for you to read online.
+And a year later I co-wrote a book about this with my friend Augusto Pinaud and **[today this book is free and open-sourced][i]** for you to read online.
 Here is how it all came to be:

 <!--More-->